50 Questions You Must Ask to Evaluate the Quality of Your Website

 This is a big one.

-Sites violate even the basics of web development best practices in so many ways – from polyglot documents, to invalidated code as tested on the W3C, to excessive load times.
+Sites violate even the basics of web development best practices in so many ways – from polyglot documents to invalidated code as tested on the W3C, to excessive load times.

-Now, I know I’m going to get plenty of flack from developers about how some of my usual requirements are “unrealistic” but when you have been practicing these development techniques for years, they are not all that difficult.
+Now, I know I’m going to get plenty of flack from developers about how some of my usual requirements are “unrealistic.”

-It just takes a slightly different mindset than what you are used to: you know, the mindset of constantly building and going after the biggest, best, and therefore most awesome website you can create.
+Still, when you have been practicing these development techniques for years, they are not all that difficult.

-Instead of that, the mindset should be about “creating the lightest-weight, least resource-intensive site” is what should be at the forefront of your development practices.
+It just takes a slightly different mindset than what you are used to: you know, the mentality of always building and going after the biggest, best, and therefore most awesome website you can create.

-The problem is that the former has been done so much that even SEOs have given up even trying to change things.
-There is always so much contention from web developers about even following basic web development best practices.
+Instead of that, the mindset should be about creating the lightest-weight, least resource-intensive site.

 Yes, I know many websites out there don’t follow the W3C.
-But, when you are being paid by your client, and the client requests this, you need to know your stuff and know how to make sure that your site validates in the validator.
+When your client is paying you and the client requests this, you need to know your stuff and know how to make sure that your site validates in the validator.

 Coming up with excuses will only make you look unprofessional.